shark764/level-up-web-ui/README.md

 ## TODO

+- Extract tables, headers, and lists into separate components.
-- Add proper variant names to the Button component
+- Add proper variant names to the Button component.
 - Convert heading tags to custom components with proper theme tokens.